by Tom Allen

 The benefits of using Technology to manage the M&A process are numerous and include:

-Real-time Working –enables team/workstream leads, etc. to check the pulse of a deal at any given moment, see where attention is required/where improvements need to be made and work more collaboratively.
+Real-time Working –enables team/workstream leads, etc. to check the pulse of M&A deal flow at any given moment, see where attention is required/where improvements need to be made and work more collaboratively.

-Single Source of Truth – deal teams can spend less time re-working data and documents because they have the confidence that the data/document to hand is the most relevant and up-to-date version.
+Single Source of Truth – through M&A analytics, deal teams can spend less time re-working data and documents because they have the confidence that the data/document to hand is the most relevant and up-to-date version.

-Value Creation through Operational Efficiency – a Smart M&A Platform enables a deal team to place less reliance on manual tasks and low-value add work – therefore shifting the emphasis to strategic & value add areas of a deal.
-Additionally, a Smart M&A Platform helps provide a team with greater insight into the deal life-cycle - g. helping them to notice nuances of a deal, which may go unnoticed under the Analogue way of working.
+Value Creation through Operational Efficiency – a Digital M&A Platform enables a deal team to place less reliance on manual tasks and low-value add work – therefore shifting the emphasis to strategic & value add areas of a deal.
+Additionally, a Digital M&A Platform helps provide a team with greater insight into the deal life-cycle - e.g. helping them to notice nuances of a deal, which may go unnoticed under the Analogue way of working.